Best apps for filing your taxes right on your iPhone or iPad

 H&R Block Tax Prep and File 2016 returns

-The other big name in taxes, H&R's tax app lets you quickly e-file after carefully preparing your tax return.
+The other big name in taxes, H&R Block's Tax Prep and File app lets you quickly e-file after preparing your tax return in a step-by-step process.
 You can import last year's return from any tax-prep service, and H&R's question and answer method makes preparation easy, ensuring you don't miss anything along the way.
+This simple guide makes filling your taxes a breeze, and it doesn't hurt that you can do it for free.

+H&R Block does offer a version that you can purchase, the Deluxe version for $35.
+This offer ensures that you get the best out of your return, but it's all filed in a similar way.
 You can snap a photo of your W-2 or add a PDF and the H&R app does the rest by filling in the appropriate forms.
+Always double check your forms and make sure that you didn't miss anything, and also make sure the numbers on all of your forms match the numbers in the return.

 - Free, with in-app purchases - Download now